Western Schism

 10/27/2024

-The roots of the Western Schism can be traced back to the Avignon Papacy, during which the papal court was relocated from Rome to the city of Avignon in France.
-The Avignon Papacy, which lasted from 1309 to 1377, was marked by close ties between the papacy and the French monarchy, leading to accusations of political interference and corruption.
-The perceived loss of papal independence and the influence of French kings over papal elections created tensions within the Church and fueled resentment among clergy and theologians.
+The roots of the Western Schism can be traced to the Avignon Papacy (1309-1377), during which the papacy was relocated from Rome to Avignon in France.
+This period saw the papacy grow increasingly aligned with the French monarchy, raising accusations of political interference and corruption.
+The French influence over papal elections and the perceived loss of papal independence created growing tensions within the Church, especially among clergy and theologians who sought to restore Rome’s primacy.

-The Western Schism was sparked by the death of Pope Gregory XI in 1378, which led to a contested papal election and the emergence of rival claimants to the papal throne.
-Following Gregory's death, the College of Cardinals elected Pope Urban VI, an Italian reformer who promised to cleanse the Church of corruption and restore papal authority.
-However, Urban's confrontational style and harsh treatment of dissenting cardinals led to a schism within the Church, with some cardinals withdrawing their support and electing a rival pope, Clement VII, who established his papal court in Avignon.
+The Western Schism began after the death of Pope Gregory XI in 1378, which led to a contested papal election.
+The College of Cardinals elected Pope Urban VI, an Italian reformer who sought to address corruption and restore papal authority.
+However, Urban's confrontational style and harsh treatment of dissenting cardinals alienated many within the Church.
+In response, a group of cardinals declared Urban’s election invalid and elected Pope Clement VII, who established his papal court in Avignon.

 Sources